-CEDR is an independent dispute resolution body that adjudicates disputes between passengers and subscribing airlines.
+CEDR is an independent dispute resolution body that adjudicates disputes between passengers and subscribing airlines and airports in the United Kingdom.

 How do we decide claims?